Bluebook: Financial controversy

-For the first 50 years of the Bluebook's history, the Harvard Law Review kept 100 percent of the revenues.
+For the first 50 years of the Bluebooks history, the Harvard Law Review kept 100 percent of the revenues.
 In 1974, the editors of the Columbia and University of Pennsylvania Law Reviews and the Yale Law Journal apparently discovered this due to an indiscretion.
 They complained that Harvard was illegally keeping all profits from the first eleven editions, estimated to total $20,000 per year.
 After they threatened to sue, Harvard agreed to split the revenue: 40 percent for Harvard, 20 percent each for Columbia, Pennsylvania, and Yale; Harvard would continue to provide the production and distribution services.

 The law reviews have not disclosed the revenues of the Bluebook themselves, but revenues from the sale of the Bluebook have been estimated "in the millions of dollars".
-A 2022 review of the Harvard Law Review's non-profit disclosures found that the Bluebook had made $1.2 million in profits in 2020, with The Harvard Law Review taking an 8.5% cut of profits for administrative services and the remainder split equally among the four law reviews.
+A 2022 review of the Harvard Law Reviews non-profit disclosures found that the Bluebook had made $1.2 million in profits in 2020, with The Harvard Law Review taking an 8.5% cut of profits for administrative services and the remainder split equally among the four law reviews.
 Profits from the Bluebook totaled $16 million between 2011 and 2020.
 Excluding the University of Pennsylvania Law Review, the law review's endowments total $59.4 million.